jtara1/tele/README.md

-# logs-app
+# tele

-automatically ingest logs from (rootless) docker and nginx access logs with dashboard configured to query and visualize
+dashboard and alerts for: system resources and application logs

 ## Features

+- view timeseries graphs for: cpu, memory, storage, & networking
+- receive email alerts when a resource (cpu, memory, or storage) is in high use
 - ingest docker (rootless) container logs
 - ingest nginx access logs
 - query the logs
-- view timeseries graphs for: cpu, memory, storage, & networking
-- receive email alerts when a resource (cpu, memory, or storage) is in high use

-You're not required to use docker, nginx, or setup email.
+You're not required to use docker, nginx, or setup email (to receive alerts).

 ## Requirements

-NixOS and Nix Flakes on local host for dev and remote host for usage.
+NixOS and Nix Flakes on remote host for usage.

 ## Setup